• USD

 Walking Trails

 It is impossible to properly immerse oneself in the floral carpet when looking at it from afar.
 The various hiking trails are the best way to get close to the flowers that suddenly bloom all over the landscape during spring.
-Please refrain from making "flower angels," as many previous visitors have done – the vegetation needs to be protected.
+Please refrain from making "flower angels," as many previous visitors have done – the vegetation needs protection.

 3